International Day against Violence against Women 2025

 Time: 12.30-14.00

 All events are free of charge for participants.
-If you are unable to attend due to language or other barriers, please do not hesitate to let us know.
+If you are unable to participate due to language or other barriers, please do not hesitate to let us know.

 Anti-discrimination rule